Bungalow

 Population growth drivers in Bungalow are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, as of 1st November 2025, the Bungalow statistical area (Lv2) has an estimated population of approximately 2,566 people.
-This reflects a growth of 208 individuals since the 2021 Census, which reported a population of 2,358 people, marking an increase of 8.8%.
-AreaSearch's estimation of the resident population at 2,513 is based on examination of the latest ERP data release by ABS in June 2024 and validation of 11 new addresses since the Census date.
-This results in a population density ratio of approximately 1,182 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The Bungalow's growth rate exceeded that of its SA3 area (8.0%) and SA4 region, indicating it as a growth leader in the region.
-Overseas migration was the primary driver behind this population growth.
+As per AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the suburb of Bungalow was around 2,566 as of February 2026.
+This figure reflects an increase of 208 people (8.8%) since the 2021 Census, which reported a population of 2,358 people in the suburb.
+The change is inferred from AreaSearch's estimated resident population of 2,513 following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,182 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 8.8% growth since the 2021 census exceeded both the SA3 area (8.2%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
-Looking ahead, an above median population growth is projected for regional areas nationally, with the Bungalow expected to increase by approximately 574 persons by 2041, reflecting a gain of 19.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for the suburb of Bungalow, expected to increase by 609 persons to reach a total population of approximately 3,175 by 2041, reflecting a gain of 21.7% over the 17-year period.

 Frequently Asked Questions - Population